lawrencecandilas/squirrel-uucp/README.md

 - The whole nexus of the objects representing UUCP things and how it talks to the UI could be much better.
 I was mostly figuring things out as I was going along with this.

-- Add more transport methods - including pure serial, dial-up, and `bondcat` if it will compile/work under Cygwin.
+- Add more transport methods - including pure serial, dial-up, `bondcat` if it will compile/work under Cygwin, and a few others.

-- Document how to add transport methods and try to make them as easy as possible to add.
+- Document how to add transport methods(done) and try to make them as easy as possible to add(definitely not done).

 - Develop Squirrel UUCP Receiver.